Blue Lynx Ragdoll Cats: The Soft-Toned Beauty of the Lynx Pattern

 Related Reading (for Seal, Blue, Mitted or Lilac Lynx posts)

-Want to learn more about how the Lynx pattern develops?
-Read our Ragdoll Lynx (Tabby) Pattern Guide for a complete breakdown of markings, genetics, and how the pattern appears across different colors.
+Read more about how the Lynx pattern develops?
+See our Ragdoll Lynx (Tabby) Pattern Guide for a complete breakdown of markings, genetics, and how the pattern appears across different colors.

 If you’d like to understand the science behind these stripes, visit our Tabby Cat Genetics Guide, which explains how the agouti and pattern genes create every type of tabby coat — from classic to mackerel.
 For Tabby Ragdolls read this post.